NagariaHussain/the-missing-frappe-manual/src/content/docs/handouts/day-2.md

 ---

 Awesome!
 That is it for today, check out the optional challenges section for some open ended practice tasks!

-## In Action: Web Views & Portal Pages

-### FrappeLMS Portal Pages

-Check [this](https://github.com/frappe/lms/tree/main/lms/www) out, this is the `www` directory of the FrappeLMS app, it is 🤯

-The whole (complex) frontend is build on portal pages!

-### FC Marketplace Web View

-Now check [this](https://github.com/frappe/press/blob/master/press/press/doctype/marketplace_app/templates/marketplace_app.html) file, this is the web view template of the marketplace app detail page!
-For example, [this](https://frappecloud.com/marketplace/apps/gameplan) is the detail for Gameplan marketplace app.

-I hope this examples convince you to leverage the power of web views and portal pages in your own custom apps!

 ## Optional Challenges